Extracorporeal Shockwave Therapy “ECSWT”

 Plantar fasciitis is inflammation of a thick band of tissue that connects the heel bone to the toes.
 It can be a very painful condition that can affect your daily life.

-The pain experiences is often sharp stab or deep ache in the center of the heel or along the bottom of the foot.
+The pain experienced is often sharp stab or deep ache in the center of the heel or along the bottom of the foot.
 Pain often happens with prolonged walking or standing.
-A classical symptom is experiencing pains early in the morning, when taking your first few steps out of bed, or after other long periods of sitting/lying down/non-activity.
+A classical symptom is experiencing pains early in the morning when taking your first few steps out of bed or after other long periods of sitting/lying down/non-activity.
 This pain can decrease as you walk more and your foot starts to warm up.
 Sometimes heel pain tends to be chronic and can be difficult to heal without a combination of conservative treatments and persistence.
 When conservative treatment options fail, extracorporeal shockwave therapy (ECSWT) is recommended.

 What Is ECSWT?

-Extracorporeal shockwave therapy (ECSWT) is a noninvasive method of treating stubborn soft tissue pain, particularly chronic plantar fasciitis.
+Extracorporeal shockwave therapy (ECSWT) is a non-invasive method of treating stubborn soft tissue pain, particularly chronic plantar fasciitis.
 It uses targeted, high-frequency energy waves to stimulate healing in soft tissues like the plantar fascia.
 It is most

 effective when the condition it is treating has not been responding to other conservative measures.